c-zhenhao/c-zhenhao/README.md

 - 🤔 I’m a former investment research analyst who has successfully switched to software engineering.
 Always looking for help with full-stack development to better my craft so I can build meaningful stuff.

 - 🥞 I have some experience working on the following stacks:
-    - ReactNative, Next.js (TS), Go, CockroachDB, Redis, MongoDB (current stack @ work), Snowflake, AWS, Firebase, Swift (for iOS dev), Kotlin/Java (for Android dev)
+    - React-native, Next.js (TS), Go, CockroachDB, Redis, MongoDB (current stack @ work), Snowflake, AWS, Firebase, Swift (for iOS dev), Kotlin/Java (for Android dev)
     - MongoDB, Express, React, Node.js
     - Python, Django, PostgreSQL